NelsonBittencourt/excel_to_dataframe/README.md

 my_pandas_dataframe_1 = etd.ws_to_df(<excel_worksheet_name_1>)
 my_pandas_dataframe_2 = etd.ws_to_df(<excel_worksheet_name_2>)

-# Closing an Excel Workbook:
+# Closing an Excel Workbook.
+This is mandatory to change from an Excel File to another.
 etd.close_excel()

 ```